LukeBotanist/Sagebrush/data/STRUCTURE_data/STRUCTURE_metadata.md

 ## K4_assignments.txt
-STRUCTURE derived ancestry poportions and assigned subspecies (=max. ancestry proportion) at K=4 (=the model best fit the data) as published in Grossfurthner et al. 2023
+STRUCTURE derived ancestry poportions and assigned subspecies (=max. ancestry proportion) at K=4 (=the model best fit the data) as published in Grossfurthner et al. (2023).
+Model settings: 30,000 burnin; 100,000 replicates.
 ### Sample_ID (CHAR):
  - Sample_ID as used in the study
 ### tri (INT):